 It is important to remember that material memory is the tangible basis of community identity, just as the narratives of social memory are its mental component.
 The attempt to retain the material memories of a community (such as remembering the "disappeared" Sumas Lake in Cameron's study through pictures and stories) is part of a strategy to retain identity.
 The artifacts of a community - or their absence - should thus be examined.
 The difference between the active remembering and retention of material memory and the active forgetting of aspects of shared experience should be seen as linked to whether the community was formed willingly by migrants to a new location or as a result of forced evacuation.
 The loss of landscape analysed by Cameron and Cox respectively in the Sumas Lake and St. Lawrence Seaway projects of development and "progress" can also be seen as part of an involuntary, externally imposed attack on material memory and community identity.
-Any consideration of memory and forgetting into account.
+Any consideration of the social memory of Canadian communities should take this dynamic of memory and forgetting into account.